Axway/streams-open-docs/content/en/docs/install/_index.md

 ## Amplify Central integration

-Streams can connect to [Amplify Central](https://docs.axway.com/bundle/amplify-central/page/docs/index.html) and expose assets in order to leverage tools like the [Amplify Marketplace](https://docs.axway.com/bundle/amplify-central/page/docs/manage_marketplace/index.html).
-This is disabled by default.
-Enable through the following additional steps: [Amplify Central Integration](/docs/install/amplify-central-integration).
+Streams can connect to [Amplify Central](https://docs.axway.com/bundle/amplify-central/page/docs/index.html) and expose assets to leverage tools like the [Amplify Marketplace](https://docs.axway.com/bundle/amplify-central/page/docs/manage_marketplace/index.html).
+This integration is disabled by default.
+For more information on how to enable this feature, see [Amplify Central Integration](/docs/install/amplify-central-integration).

 ## Customize your installation